jishnujp/Python-For-Finance/Practice Assignments/First Assignment/easy_questions.md

 ## Question 2: ATM Withdrawal
 Write a function `withdrawal` that takes an integer as input and returns the denominations of notes to be dispensed.
 The function should return the minimum number of notes.
 The available denominations are ₹2000, ₹500, and ₹100.
+If the amount cannot be withdrawn using the available denominations, return an empty dictionary.

 Example:
 - `withdrawal(2800)`  # Returns {'2000': 1, '500': 1, '100': 3}